sounisi5011/metalsmith-postcss2/README.md

 ### `pattern`

-Specifies the Glob pattern that matches the file to be validated.
+Only files that match this pattern will be processed.
 Specify a glob expression string or an array of strings as the pattern.
 Pattern are verified using [multimatch v4.0.0][npm-multimatch-used].